 Feud identified that a person's dreams were connected to their subconscious mind.
-Every dream was supposed to have meaning but also Freud analyzed dreams by analyzing clients dreams - many of his clients had reoccurring dreams, that were rather frighteningly in nature.
+Every dream was supposed to have meaning but also Freud analyzed dreams by analyzing clients' dreams - many of his clients had reoccurring dreams, that were rather frighteningly in nature.
 Freud believed that the dream of snakes was connected to our libido.
 He defined the snake as a “phallic symbol” that is connected to male figures in one’s life.
 It can be associated with a “male reproductive organ” and the way in which a male is attracted to a female in life.

-What Freud says about the snake dream?
+What did Freud say about the snake dream?

 Snake dreams are connected that to the male reproductive organ.
 According to Sigmund Freud, snake dreams are connected that to the male reproductive organ.
 He believed people dream of snakes so they are connected to feeling sexual power and that a male holds a hidden fear of transformation.
 Sigmund Freud’s work is associated with psychoanalysis and he wrote famously on dreams and their meanings from a psychological viewpoint.
-Freud used “the psyche” model to describe one’s personality in life: this included id, ego and superego.
+Freud used “the psyche” model to describe one’s personality in life: this included id, ego, and superego.
 These are conceptualizations of mental functions.
 A famous quote by Freud was “Sometimes a cigar is just a cigar” when he was interviewed about the fear of snakes.
-Freud believed that the snake was the most important symbol for the male as the snake is associated with a male powerful bond between himself and a female, and that it it suggests feelings of “sexual power” in a dream - a symbol of possible fertility.
+Freud believed that the snake was the most important symbol for the male as the snake is associated with a male powerful bond between himself and a female and that it suggests feelings of “sexual power” in a dream - a symbol of possible fertility.

-Freud believed that the snake was the most important symbol for the male as the snake is associated with a male powerful bond between himself and a female, and that it is associated with feelings of “sexual power” in a dream - a symbol of possible fertility.
+Freud believed that the snake was the most important symbol for the male as the snake is associated with a male powerful bond between himself and a female and that it is associated with feelings of “sexual power” in a dream - a symbol of possible fertility.

 A psychologist known as McConnell challenged Freud’s theory that the snake dream is basically a “repressed male desire” he believed that Freud based his analysis on sex because it was associated with religion (Christianity) and the snake is associated with a sinful act.
 This was basically an anti-Freudian viewpoint.
-In Freud’s books (that I have read) he has never specifically discussed the actual the penis as a snake symbol.
-He did carry out some introductory lectures (Introductory Lectures on Psycho-Analysis, SEXV page 155) - where he stated that male sexual symbols in dreams are snakes, reptiles and fish.
+In Freud’s books (that I have read) he has never specifically discussed the actual penis as a snake symbol.
+He did carry out some introductory lectures (Introductory Lectures on Psycho-Analysis, SEXV page 155) - where he stated that male sexual symbols in dreams are snakes, reptiles, and fish.
 This is the closest Freud got to the snake being connected to a sexual symbol.

 Freud learned about dream meanings from his own patients.
 Most of his patients had many strange dreams and mental health issues.
-One in particular a patient known as Anna O. Anna had a dream about a snake that was attacking her.
+One in particular a patient is known as Anna O. Anna had a dream about a snake that was attacking her.
 She looked at her fingers and they looked like snakes.
 The snakes bit her father in the dream, and we also learned in Freud’s writings that Anna’s father was actually extremely poorly in real life.
 Anna described the snake vanishing at the end of the dream.

-Jung believed that snakes appear in many different way consciously and subconsciously.
+Jung believed that snakes appear in many different ways consciously and subconsciously.
 In all his books it is not clear in the writings if he supported Freud’s interpretation of the phallic meaning of the snake.

 Jung believed that snakes were associated with our autonomic nervous system.
 This was based on brain research that there is a stem in our brain that is a reptilian.
 The serpent was associated with wisdom in his interpretations and he found the serpent a symbol of healing.

-This can be supported and the serpent is engraved on the staff of Asclepius, which is representative of the physicians emblem.
+This can be supported and the serpent is engraved on the staff of Asclepius, which is representative of the physician's emblem.
 Jung also mentions in his book that the snake in dreams is connected to Christ and that the meanings of a snake dream can be plentiful.
-Again, like Freud, Jung used his patients dreams in order to define an interpretation.
+Again, like Freud, Jung used his patient's dreams in order to define an interpretation.